CONDITIONS FOR VISITORS TO

 Whilst we are delighted to make the holdings of the Midland Railway Study Centre available to assist your research, you must understand that the safety and security of the archive material is of paramount importance.
 Consequently your access to the Study Centre as a Visitor is subject to these conditions.

 Use of the Midland Railway Study Centre is strictly appointment only.
 Supervising Volunteers must be satisfied of a Visitor’s identity and address (by the production of photographic identification if requested).
 Access to the Study Centre will be denied if a Visitor's name and current address cannot be confirmed.

-As Visitors to the Study Centre will be leaving the areas which are normally accessible to the public, they are required to sign in and out of the building at the Museum’s reception.
-To comply with the Museum’s overall responsibly for evacuation and security procedures for the building, Visitors must follow all reasonable requests by Supervising Volunteers and Silk Mill Staff.
+Visitors to the Study Centre will be required to sign in and out of the building.
+To comply with the Museum’s overall responsibly for evacuation and security procedures for the building, Visitors must follow all reasonable requests by Supervising Volunteers and Derby Museum Staff.

 These articles are prohibited from the Study Centre:

-These should not, wherever possible, be brought into the building at all.
-If necessary, coats & bags etc. may be left with the Museum Reception.
-Whilst every care will be taken by the Museum staff, no responsibility can be accepted for Visitors' belongings.
+These should not, wherever possible, be brought into the building as no responsibility can be accepted for Visitors' belongings.

 These articles are permitted into the Reading Room: